Best Voice Recorder for Meetings: Clarity & Features

 Advanced Tips from the Ukrbl Expert Desk

-Having spent over 15 years immersed in the world of voice recording, I’ve picked up a few tricks that can elevate your meeting documentation from good to exceptional.
+Having spent over 15 years immersed in voice recording, I’ve picked up a few tricks that can improve your meeting documentation from good to exceptional.

 • Voice Activation (VOR): Many recorders offer Voice Operated Recording, which pauses recording during silences and restarts when sound is detected.
 This saves battery, storage space, and makes reviewing recordings more efficient by cutting out dead air.